 Surface locations can be expressed as either geographic coordinates or projected coordinates.
 Geographic coordinates are latitude and longitude values.
 Projected coordinates are Euclidean x and y values, representing displacement to the east and north, respectively, from a single centering geographic coordinate (the origin of the projected coordinate system).
-For a given track, the associated airport reference point serves as the projection origin (airport definitions in AEDT include the nominal location of the airport).
-Overflight tracks are an exception, since they are not associated with an airport; in this case, the first track point serves as the projected coordinate space (in place of any geographic coordinates encountered, projected counterparts are created and used).
+Except where otherwise stated, AEDT performance calculations take place in the projected coordinate space (in place of any geographic coordinates encountered, projected counterparts are created and used).
 Note that projected geometric distortions grow as horizontal distance from the projection origin increases, so ground track content far from the associated airport, as might be defined for a regional study, is modeled with reduced accuracy.